Terminator 2: Judgment Day: Plot

 Sarah and John split up to escape while the T-1000 mangles the T-800 and briefly deactivates it by destroying its power source.
-The T-1000 assumes Sarah's appearance to lure out John but Sarah intervenes and, along with the reactivated T-800, shoots it into a vat of molten steel and it disintegrates.
-The T-800 explains it must also be destroyed along with the CPU and severed arm to prevent it from serving as a foundation for Skynet.
-Despite John's tearful protests, the T-800 persuades him its destruction is the only way to protect their future.
-Sarah shakes the T-800's hand and, having come to respect it, helps lower it into the vat.
-Before its destruction, the T-800 gives John a thumbs-up.
-As Sarah drives down a highway with John, she reflects on her renewed hope for an unknown future, musing if the T-800 could learn the value of life, so can humanity.
+The T-1000 assumes Sarah's appearance and voice to lure out John, but Sarah intervenes and, along with the reactivated T-800, pushes it into a vat of molten steel, where it disintegrates.
+John also throws the 1984 Terminator's arm and CPU into the vat.
+The T-800 explains that it must also be destroyed to prevent it from serving as a foundation for Skynet.
+Despite John's tearful protests, the T-800 persuades him that its destruction is the only way to protect their future.
+Sarah, having come to respect the T-800, shakes its hand and lowers it into the vat.
+The T-800 gives John a thumbs-up as it is incinerated.

+As Sarah drives down a highway with John, she reflects on her renewed hope for an unknown future, musing that if the T-800 could learn the value of life, so can humanity.